Grilled Portobello Mushrooms

-By marinating a portobello mushroom, and then grilling it, you can create an flavorful alternative to go along side a steak, as a burger topper, or as delicious grilled portobello sandwich.
-This easy portobello recipe will please your vegatarian guests and meat eaters alike.
+By marinating a Portobello mushroom, and then grilling it, you can create a flavorful alternative to go along side a steak, as a burger topper, or as delicious grilled Portobello sandwich.
+This easy Portobello recipe will please your vegetarian guests and meat eaters alike.

-Place the portobello mushrooms gill side up in a dish (a baking dish will do fine).
+- Place the portobello mushrooms gill side up in a dish (a baking dish will do fine).
 Poor the marinade into the gills of the portobello until full and slightly overflowing.
 Add remainder of marinade to the baking dish.
-Refridgerate for 1 to 2 hours.
+Refrigerate for 1 to 2 hours.

 - Prepare the grill:Clean and oil the grill.
 Heat the grill to medium.

 - Pour the marinade from the mushrooms into the baking dish.
 Rub or brush the olive oil onto the tops of the mushrooms (the round caps, not the gills).
 Refill the mushrooms with the marinade, in to the gill side.

 - Add the portobellos to the grill over a direct heat.
 Cook for 4 minutes.
 Using tongs, carefully lift the mushrooms from the grill and pour out the marinade that remains in the mushroom into a clean dish.
 Return the mushrooms to the grill, gill side down.
 Baste the tops of the mushrooms with the marinade.
 Cook for 4 minutes.